Management & Design Ops

 TEAM ORGANIZATION

-In my current role, we have >60 creatives on our account with ~10 people resourced to each project.
+In my current role, I lead a creative team in product design for an international bank’s mobile consumer app.
+We have >60 creatives on our account with ~10 people resourced to each project.
 Projects can vary in size from small maintenance updates spanning a few days to large redesigns taking 4-6 months.

 Project deliverables typically include but are not limited to: